mattmakai/fullstackpython.com/source/content/pages/04-web-development/14-template-engines.markdown

 a unique short description of what the individual page contains.

-The [base.html Jinja template](https://github.com/makaimc/fullstackpython.com/blob/gh-pages/source/theme/templates/base.html) used to generate Full Stack Python allows every page on Full Stack Python to have consistent HTML but dynamically generate the pieces that should change between pages when the [static site generator](/static-site-generator.html) executes.
+The [base.html Jinja template](https://github.com/makaimc/fullstackpython.com/blob/gh-pages/source/theme/templates/base.html) used to generate Full Stack Python allows every page on the site to have consistent HTML but dynamically generate the pieces that need to change between pages when the [static site generator](/static-site-generator.html) executes.
 The below code from the `base.html` template shows that the meta description is up to child templates to create.